MA MEDIA, CULTURE AND SOCIETY

 IELTS: 6.0 (minimum 5.5 in two components only, with 6.0 in the other two)

-PTE (Pearson): 52 (minimum 42 in two components only with 48 in the other two)
+PTE (Pearson): 64 (minimum 59 in only two components with 64 in the others)

 Test dates should be within two years of the course start date.

 Other tests, including Cambridge English exams and the Trinity Integrated Skills in English are also accepted by the university.
 The full list of accepted tests can be found here: Accepted English Language Tests